lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.english.txt

 ------------------------------------------------------------------------
-Adds comments about the situation based upon INT and WIS and quest options based on various stats ** TODO: Weak Poison dialogue options need to be added to Caelar scene at bridge
+Adds comments about the situation based upon INT and WIS and quest options based on various stats ** TODO: Weak Poison dialogue options need to be added to Caelar scene at bridge ** TODO: Fix dialogue with Edwin that mentions Caelar trying to kill the PC

 ------------------------------------------------------------------------
 SoD - Ditch tour-guide Corwin Schael - by Lauriel